-US Defense Secretary Mattis arrives in Kabul, Afghanistan
+Mattis target of failed Kabul airport rocket attack, Taliban says

 - Mattis arrives in Afghanistan after two-day trip to India

-(CNN)US Defense Secretary James Mattis made an unannounced visit to Kabul, Afghanistan, Wednesday, his first trip to the country since US President Donald Trump announced a new Afghan strategy in late August.

-Hours after Mattis and NATO Secretary General Jens Stoltenberg landed at Hamid Karzai International Airport, multiple rockets hit an open area close to the facility.
+(CNN)Defense Secretary James Mattis was the target of a failed rocket attack near a key Afghanistan airport Wednesday, the Taliban said, though the attack occurred after he had left the airport.

-The rockets were fired from an unknown location, according to Najib Danish, spokesman for the Afghan Interior Ministry.
-He did not reveal how many rockets were fired; it was earlier reported that it was just one.
+Hours after Mattis landed, the rockets were fired at Kabul's Hamid Karzai International Airport from an unknown location and landed in an open area, according to Najib Danish, spokesman for the Afghan Interior Ministry.
+He did not reveal how many rockets were fired.

-Mattis had already left the airport at the time of the incident, Danish said, and no one was injured.
+Mattis and NATO Secretary General Jens Stoltenberg had already left the airport at the time of the incident, Danish said.
+No one was injured.

+The Taliban has claimed responsibility and said Mattis' plane was the target of the attack, the Taliban's spokesman, Zabiullah Mujahid, tweeted.

+Up to 40 rounds of munitions hit the airport, according to a US military official, 29 of which were rocket-propelled grenades.
+The nature of the other munitions was not immediately known.

+The official said the munitions were fired toward a guard tower and hit the south side of the airport.

-An Afghan special forces unit was searching houses close to the airport on the suspicion that the rockets were fired from them, he added.
+An Afghan special forces unit was searching houses close to the airport on the suspicion that the rockets were fired from them, Danish added.

+Mattis' unannounced visit Wednesday was his first trip to the country since US President Donald Trump announced a new Afghan strategy in late August.

+At a press conference with Afghan President Ashraf Ghani and Stoltenberg, Mattis said he had only heard some press reports but said "an attack on an airport anywhere in the world is a criminal act by terrorist."

 Presidential meeting